Toy Industry Association (TIA) Statement on Responsible Marketing and Communications to Children

 TIA monitors and reviews relevant laws and standards pertaining to responsible marketing and advertising to children, educates its members about these principles, and provides information and resources that help toy companies interact with kids in a responsible way.

 TIA is also committed to the advancement of self-regulatory practices in both traditional and online communications, especially as technologies continue to evolve, in order to protect consumers and safeguard the ability of businesses to offer and improve engaging products and content for children.
 To this end, TIA encourages toy companies to adhere to advertising and marketing self-regulation programs across all applicable channels of communication, and to monitor data protection best practices and identify how they apply to emerging technologies, such as mobile apps.

-The Association educates its members about the principles established by organizations such as the Children’s Advertising Review Unit (CARU), the International Chamber of Commerce (ICC) and the International Council of Toy Industries (ICTI).
+The Association educates its members about the principles established by organizations such as CARU, the International Chamber of Commerce (ICC) and the International Council of Toy Industries (ICTI).
 Furthermore, TIA collaborates with CARU to educate both members of the toy industry and consumers on issues pertaining to children’s privacy online, adequate disclosures and the depiction of products in a truthful and accurate fashion.

-TIA and its members will continue to empower parents, children and families to make informed choices about the toys and games they bring into their home.
+TIA and its members will continue to educate and empower families to make informed choices about the toys and games they bring into their home.
 The safety and well-being of children is always our top priority.